opulo-inc/ohai/docs/misc/vac-and-valve-set/index.md

 	<img src="img/image4.jpg" width="60%"/>

-9. Use a permanent marker to black out the `P1` text on the CHA-0011-00 label
+9. Use a permanent marker to black out the `P1` text on the `CHA-0011-00` label

 10. Perform cable management
-	- Wrap up CHA-0011-00 around the top-side of vacuum-pump, as shown below, before securing the cable in place with a rubber-band
+	- Wrap `CHA-0011-00` around the top-side of vacuum-pump, as shown below, before securing the cable in place with a rubber-band

 	<img src="img/image10.jpg" width="60%"/>